-Skipjack is the smallest and most abundant of the commercial tuna species.
+Skipjack (Katsuwonus pelamis) is the smallest and most abundant of the commercial tuna species.
 They reproduce quickly and are highly productive, maturing around 1-2 years of age.
-Skipjack are caught in the tropical waters of the Pacific, Atlantic and Indian Oceans5.
-It is the most popular and generally the most affordable of the tuna species, representing 58% of the world's tuna catch4.
-Its small size provides small loins and chunks, which make them a popular fish for canning6.
+Skipjack are caught in the tropical waters of the Pacific, Atlantic and Indian Oceans.

+It is the most popular and generally the most affordable of the tuna species, representing 60% of the world's tuna catch.
+Its small size provides small loins and chunks, which make them a popular fish for canning.